DarrellTang/terraform-ec2/README.md

 * AWS Credentials (Access Key & Secret Key)
 * Filename to upload

-By default, Terraform will prompt for this information but you can specify it beforehand by creating a file named `terraform.tfvars` in the same directory with the below format:
+By default, Terraform will prompt for this information but you can specify it beforehand by creating a file named `terraform.tfvars` in the same directory with the below format and filling in the values:

 ```
 aws_region = ""